Nahteee/Pet_Adoption_Centre_Website_SDP/README.md

 2. Probably need to add a new table called centre_images...

 **INTEGRATION NOTES**
-- User_ID values in centreinsert.php, centreform.html and viewappmember.php have to be replaced with session values
+- User_ID values in some files have to be replaced with session values
+- Files affected: centreform.html, centreinsert.php, viewappmember.php, viewpages.php

 ⠀⠀⠀⡯⡯⡾⠝⠘⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢊⠘⡮⣣⠪⠢⡑⡌
 ⠀⠀⠀⠟⠝⠈⠀⠀⠀⠡⠀⠠⢈⠠⢐⢠⢂⢔⣐⢄⡂⢔⠀⡁⢉⠸⢨⢑⠕⡌